Follow these steps to run a compliant delivery service in California with Point of Sale software solution Meadow

 In Meadow, you have the flexibility to define your zones by free-hand drawing or importing predefined areas, such as ZIP codes, cities, counties, or tax jurisdictions.

 Creating customized delivery zones is essential for efficient cannabis delivery operations.
-By defining delivery zones to your exact specifications, you can manage various aspects such as taxes, operating hours, and delivery fees.
-This allows you to quickly update delivery time estimates, active service zones, and order minimums by location to respond to changes in demand.
+By defining delivery zones to your exact specifications, you can manage taxes, operating hours, and delivery fees.
+This lets you quickly update delivery time estimates, active service zones, and order minimums by location to respond to changes in demand.

-• Delivery Fees and Order Minimums: Offer delivery without additional fees for zones closer to your shop, while implementing minimum order requirements or delivery fees for zones that require longer commutes.
+• Delivery fees and order minimums: Offer delivery without additional fees for zones closer to your shop, while implementing minimums or fees for zones that require longer commutes.

-Utilizing these advanced settings allows for further customization of your operations.
-As your business expands across different localities, these customizations ensure that your delivery service remains efficient, compliant, and responsive to customer needs.
+As your business expands across different localities, these customizations ensure your delivery service remains efficient, compliant, and responsive to customer needs.

 Inventory Manager Using Cannabis POS System for Delivery Fulfillment